-At its core, delegation is a form of collaboration.
-By agreeing to doing the work assigned to them, employees make a commitment to cooperate with their manager or supervisor and other staff whether here or abroad.
+At its core, the delegation of work is a form of collaboration.
+By agreeing to do the work assigned to them, employees make a commitment to cooperate with their manager or supervisor and other staff whether here or abroad.
 Employees are encouraged to contribute to the organization according to the best of their abilities and ambitions.

 Why Delegate Work to Your Outsourcing Staff?

 We learn in our management classes that delegation helps save time.
-But, it's not really time you're saving because the work that your outsourced staff does takes the same amount of time to do when you did it yourself.
-What you're saving is YOUR time and energy -- your personal resources that are better spent in resolving higher strategic issues.
+But, it’s not really time you’re saving because the work that your outsourced staff does takes the same amount of time to do when you did it yourself.
+What you are saving is YOUR time and energy — your personal resources that are better spent in resolving higher strategic issues.